Dr. Maria Claver

 Office Location: FCS Faculty Office 11

-Maria Claver is a Professor of Gerontology and Director of the CSULB Gerontology Program.
+Maria Claver is a Professor of Gerontology and Director of the California State University, Long Beach Gerontology Program.
 She teaches several courses offered by the Gerontology Program, including Social Policy & Aging, Global Aging, and Women and Aging: Lessons from the Golden Girls.
 She most enjoys interdisciplinary collaboration and curriculum development.
-Her research has focused on emergency management and older veterans and she is embarking on exploration of a new topic - Age Friendly Universities.
+Her past research has focused on emergency management and older veterans and she is embarking on exploration of a new topic - Age Friendly Universities (AFU).
+Under her leadership, CSULB joined the AFU Global Network in November 2018 and the Gerontology Certificate and Minor Programs were awarded Program of Merit distinction by the Academy of Gerontology in Higher Education in August 2020.

 Dr. Mary Marshall